 Selling, General and Administrative expenses consist primarily of compensation and related benefits and reimbursable travel and living expenses related to the Company's sales, marketing and administrative personnel; advertising and marketing expenses, including trade shows and similar type sales and marketing expenses; and general corporate expenses, including occupancy costs.

-During the first quarter of fiscal 2003, Selling, General and Administrative expenses decreased when compared with the comparable prior quarter primarily because of a nonrecurring expense in 2003 for a healthcare market and industry consulting project commissioned by the Company.
-Demand for Medical Record Workflow technologies and healthcare information access systems is growing and the frequency of requests for proposals received is increasing.
-Accordingly, Company has increased its direct sales force to take advantage of current market opportunities.
+During the third quarter of fiscal 2004, Selling, General and Administrative expenses were \$1,040,490 compared with \$914,128 in the comparable prior period.
+The increase was due primarily to increased trade show expenses and professional fees.